orlarey/HashConsing/README.md

 For that purpose, two header files are provided: `HashConsing/HashFunction.hh` and `HashConsing/HashTable.hh`.

 The header file `HashFunction.hh` provides a rather generic hash function `HashConsing::HashFunction(const T&) -> size_t`.
-If `std::hash<T>` is defined, it uses it, otherwise, it provides hash functions for `std::pair`, `std::tuple`, `std::vector` as well as for flat user-defined classes and structures.
+If `std::hash<T>` is defined, it uses it, otherwise, it provides hash functions for `std::pair`, `std::tuple`, and `std::vector` as well as for flat user-defined classes and structures.

 The header file `HashTable.hh` provides a generic hash table mechanism `HashConsing::HashTable<T>`, an object that transforms a content of type `T` into a pointer `T*` to that content, while keeping an internal copy of that content in a table.